DjangoPatternsBook/superbook/README.md

 * Logging example can be seen here
 	- `src/profiles/views.py` (SignInAndSignUp.get() logging line)
 	- `logs/superbook.log` (logged lines will appear when you visit home page)
+* Debugging template tag can be found by visiting `/debugtest/` in your browser.
+Code is located in:
+	- `src/profiles/templatetags/debug.py`
+	- `src/templates/debugtest.html`

 # SuperBook

 SuperBook is a social network for superheroes built with [Python][0] using the [Django Web Framework][1].